 I wish I had met you earlier.

 Then I would have pulled you aside and told you to be brave.
 Don’t let the weight of someone else’s words (and everyone else’s abilities) crush you or stop you from becoming who you can be.
 Confidence is such a strange thing isn’t it?
-It takes only a moment to trample it, but years to build.
+It takes years to build it up, but only a moment to trample it.
 You will be comforted to know that it is something you gain with age and wisdom.

 I would have asked you to go to bed, instead of falling asleep at your desk every night, buried under the weight of your daily stresses.
 If you are going to learn effectively, you are going to need your sleep.

 I would have told you to own up to your faults, but never let incidents define you.